iamtanveer/covey.town/FEATURES.md

 5. We can see that the message sent by Saurabh is not visible to the user (labelled as 6 in the below image) since, they are not present in the group chat area.

 <img src="docs/group-5.png" width="80%">

+## User Story 3 - Private message other users in the same town

+This user story allows users to privately message other users in the Covey.town.
+The steps to use this feature are:

+1.